 ecobee customers in North America saved up to 26% on their heating and cooling costs, based on an internal analysis conducted in April, 2021.

 How are energy savings calculated?

 ecobee calculates energy savings by correlating how long your heating and cooling equipment run to local weather conditions.
-Energy savings are calculated relative to a commonly used desired temperature of 72°F (22°C) and by actively using eco+ features.
+Energy savings are calculated relative to a commonly used desired temperature of 72°F (22°C).

 We calculate your estimated cost savings based on your equipment’s runtime savings, the average electricity rate in your area, and the heating fuel rate for your state.